Initializing and Monitoring APIs

 Cleanup

-When the client application is finished using the C API or .NET API, it should perform a global clean-up, which automatically frees all allocated resources, including those allocated for Contexts and Sessions that have been previously created but are not destroyed.
+When the client application is finished using the C API or .NET API, it should perform a global clean-up, which automatically frees all allocated resources, including those allocated for contexts and sessions that have been previously created but are not destroyed.

 To Cleanup When Finished With the Messaging API